-Sandra Cano has received the PhD from the University of Cauca, Colombia in September 26 – 2016.
+Sandra Cano is an electronic engineer and has completed a master’s degree in computer engineering.
+Also, she has received the PhD from the University of Cauca, Colombia in 2016.
 She received her degree in Doctor in Electronic Sciences from the same University in December 2016, working in hearing impaired, titled Methodology for designing serious games for children with cochlear implant “Metodología para el diseño de juegos serious para niños con implante coclear”.
-However, she worked with children with cochlear implants and children whose communication is sign language.
-Creating a methodology called MECONESIS (MEtodología para la CONcepción de juEgos Serious para nIñoS con discapacidad auditiva).
+However, she worked with children with cochlear implants and children whose communication is sign language, where she developed a methodology for designing serious games for deaf children called MECONESIS.

 She has been working in university educational issues in the Superior School of engineering in Multimedia program, University of San Buenaventura Cali, from 2015/06 to 2019.
-Now she is teacher in the engineering school at Pontificia Universidad Católica Valparaiso, Chile.
+Now she is teacher in the school of computer engineering at Pontificia Universidad Católica Valparaiso, Chile.
+In 2002, she obtained an AECID scholarship for a research stay at the school of electronics of the university of Bilbao (Spain).
+She designed a board and system of data acquisition using microcontroller Microchip 16F876.
+Also, she was working with Altera, LabView and Matlab.
+Also at the undergraduate level, she belonged to educational robotics groups.

 For twelve years, she worked in a private enterprise as webmaster, analyst, web developer and web and mobile developer and consultant.
 She has participated in I+D+i projects national and international.